 Topics:

-- Research Data Management for Your Discipline
+- Introduction to Research Data Management

 - Observing Intellectual Property and Copyright Law during Research